samasthiti/samasthiti/_threeddesigns/rk-shrivastav-ji.md

 ---
 **FACADE ELEVATION DETAILS:**

 The house is of dimensions 40 feet by 60 feet which is ground, first floor, second floor, and tower room only.
-The house was designed in modern style at a budget of 1,80,000/-.
+The house elevation was designed in modern style at a budget of 1,80,000/-.

 **Facing of the plot -** East